WamWooWam/WamKern/README.md

 # WamKern

-Aiming to be a small kernel targeting Open Firmware based PowerMacintoshes built for educational purposes.
+Aiming to be a small kernel targeting Open Firmware based PowerMacintoshes built using `clang` for educational purposes.